-- 13.1 U.S. PREPARING WASTES FOR DISPOSAL: As supplied, this product should be tested to see if it meets the criteria of a hazardous waste as defined by U.S. federal regulation (40 CFR 261) if discarded or disposed.
-State and local regulations may differ from federal regulations. he generator of the waste is responsible for proper waste determination and management. - 13.1.1 GHS Statements for Disposal: None applicable. - 13.1.2 U.S. EPA WASTE NUMBER: None applicable. - 13.2 CANADIAN HAZARDOUS WASTE REGULATIONS: As supplied, this product should be tested to see if it meets the criteria of hazardous wastes per Canadian Environmental Protection Agency) regulations and the Canadian Environmental Protection Act, 1999 (CEPA). - 13.2.1 CEPA Substances Lists: Currently, no component of this found is found on the CEPA Priority Substances Lists. - 13.2.2 Because it cannot be determined if the Naphtha Petroleum Heavy Alkylate contains benzene, provisions under Canadian SOR/97-493 may be applicable to this product.
+- 13.1 PREPARING WASTES FOR DISPOSAL: As supplied, this product is a hazardous waste as defined by U.S. federal regulation (40 CFR 261) if discarded or disposed.
+State and local regulations may differ from federal regulations.
+The generator of the waste is responsible for proper waste determination and management. - 13.1 GHS Statements for Preparing Wastes for Disposal: P501: Dispose of contents of containers in accordance with all local, regional, national and international regulations. - 13.2 U.S. EPA WASTE NUMBER: Wastes of this product should be tested to see if they meet the criteria of D001 (Ignitability characteristic).